NicholasRico/NicholasRico/README.md

 - **Sr. Demand Planner @ SharkNinja** (2019–2021): Enhanced forecasting accuracy by 10% and supply chain efficiency by 40%.
 - **Sr. Sales Analyst @ SharkNinja** (2016–2019): Automated workflows in QlikView, saving 120+ hours monthly.

-## Why This Space?
-This GitHub isn’t just a portfolio—it’s a hub for collaboration and innovation.
-Whether you’re a recruiter seeking a proven analytics leader, a data enthusiast interested in collaboration, or a team looking for strategic insights, I’d love to connect and explore opportunities to create value together.

 ## Let’s Connect
 - **LinkedIn**: [https://www.linkedin.com/in/nicholas-rico-gauthier-97755a4b/](url)
 - **Email**: nickrgauthier@gmail.com